-The company is also focusing on customer behaviour by developing education and awareness programmes to sewer blockages caused by customer activities, in particular disposal of fats, oil and greases (FOGs), nappies, wipes and other materials which are inappropriately disposed of via the sewer network.
-For example, YW has been trialling an approach of customer engagement combined with above ground collection of FOGs in an area of Bradford where the company has observed repeated sewer blockages.
+YW is also focusing on customer behaviour by developing education and awareness programmes to reduce sewer blockages caused by customer activities, in particular disposal of fats, oils and greases (FOGs), nappies, wipes and other materials which are inappropriately disposed of via the sewer network.
+For example, YW have been trialling an approach of customer engagement combined with above ground collection of FOGs in an area of Bradford where repeated sewer blockages have been observed.